 The Booker Prize is awarded to the best English-language novel published in the U.K. each year.
 Traditionally, it was awarded only to authors from Commonwealth countries (plus Ireland and Zimbabwe), but a recent (controversial!) change saw it opened up to entrants from any country.
 Since 1969, 31 men and 16 women have won the prize – and, believe it or not, this is one of the better examples of gender equality in international literary awards.
 It’s not exactly a high bar, eh?

 The first female winner of the Booker was Bernice Rueben in 1970; she won for The Elected Member, a book about an amphetamine addict who sees silverfish everywhere (I’m not kidding).
 Arundhati Roy also won in 1997 for The God of Small Things, and literary darling Margaret Atwood won in 2000 for The Blind Assassin.
-And this year, Anna Burns got the gong for Milkman (which is already on The Next List!).
+And this year, Anna Burns got the gong for Milkman (which is already on my next to-be-read list!).
 But I’m still pretty mad that Karen Joy Fowler’s We Are All Completely Beside Ourselves (my review here) lost out to Richard Flanagan’s The Narrow Road To The Deep North in 2014, though…

 National Book Award